 Children aged over 3 months can be offered both paracetamol and ibuprofen.

-When the pain is more severe, an opioid drug is necessary to control the pain.
-Morphine is the medicine of choice for the second step.
-The WHO guidelines clearly state that fear and lack of knowledge regarding the use of opioids in children should not be a barrier for effective analgesia.
+When the pain is more severe, an opioid drug may necessary to control the pain.
+Morphine is the medicine of choice.

 It is recommended that medication should be given regularly for persisting pain, rather than on an 'as required basis', unless pain episodes are truly intermittent and unpredictable.
 Children should, therefore, receive analgesics at regular intervals, with the addition of 'rescue doses' for intermittent and breakthrough pain.